niksy/modernizr-detects/README.md

 Not detection per se, but gives you prefixed/unprefixed string for animation/transition event according to browser capabilities.

+## Browser support

+Tested in IE9+ and all modern browsers.

+## Test

+For local automated tests, run `npm run test:automated:local` (append `:watch` for watcher support).

+For manual tests, run `npm run test:manual:local` and open <http://localhost:9000/> in your browser.

 ## License

 MIT © [Ivan Nikolić](http://ivannikolic.com)